ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/09-code-tuning.md

 While not nearly so important as changing an algorithm to reduce its growth rate, "code tuning" can also lead to dramatic improvements in running time.
-Code tuning is the art of hand-optimizing a program to run faster or require less storage.
+Code tuning is the art of hand-optimising a program to run faster or require less storage.
 For many programs, code tuning can reduce running time or cut the storage requirements by a factor of two or more.
 Even speedups by a factor of five to ten are not uncommon.